nhho/MiniJavaScanner/README.md

 3. `java Asgn1 < x` where x is the input (MiniJava program)

 There are few inputs in the `tests` directory for testing.
-If you are using Windows, you can directly excute `run.bat` to test.
+Some are from the [website](http://www.cambridge.org/resources/052182060X/MCIIJ2e/) of the textbook.

 ## Useful Links